yanrivera19/todo-list-app/README.md

 Each to-do on the list has three different buttons:

--   The <span style="color:blue">**blue**</span> check mark icon, whenever clicked, will add a line through the to-do; indicating that the to-do was completed.
+-   The **blue** check mark icon, when clicked, will add a line through the to-do; indicating that the to-do was completed.
--   The <span style="color:yellow">**yellow**</span> note button, when icon, redirects you to a page where the Todo in which the clicked button was, can be edited/updated.
+-   The **yellow** note icon, when clicked, redirects you to a page where the to-do in which the clicked button was, can be edited/updated.
 When you click the 'Update' button, you will be redirected to the home page where the list of to-do's is displayed.
 The update made to the to-do will be reflected on the page.
--   The <span style="color:red">**red**</span> trash icon, when clicked, deletes the to-do.
+-   The **red** trash icon, when clicked, deletes the to-do.

 ---